 How are cases printed?

 Before printing, a trained operator makes sure the printer doesn’t have any lint or dust.
 A white underbase and colored top coat are then printed simultaneously using UV printing technology.
 Once the cases are complete, they’re packaged in poly bubble padded mailers and shipped out.

 This is because the contrast of solid colors (which are printed with a white underbase) and transparent colors (without a white underbase) is stark.
 In some cases the end result may look like there are gaps in your design and that colors didn’t print properly.
 This is especially noticeable with white and lighter tones, so use extra caution with those colors.
 The best thing to do is to order samples to test how your graphics turn out.

-- When editing transparent colors in Photoshop, it will refer to “opacity.”
+When editing transparent colors in Photoshop, it will refer to “opacity.”
 Transparency and opacity are the inverse of each other – 100% transparent is 0% opaque and vice versa.
 If you have a graphic and you want 25% transparency, on Photoshop it’ll show up as 75% opacity.

 Transparent background and sides

-Graphics don’t wrap around the entire case, so the sides will also be see-through.
+Notice that graphics don’t wrap around the entire case, so the sides will also be see-through.
 This is great because it gives you a little bit of both worlds – you get to feature your awesome designs, but you don’t completely cover up the design of the phone, either.